react-component/trigger/README.md

 ## React 16 Note

-Note: If you are using React 16, you won't access popup element's ref in parent component's componentDidMount, which means following code won't work.
+If you are using React 16, you won't access popup element's ref in parent component's componentDidMount, which means following code won't work.

 ```javascript
 class App extends React.Component {